I don’t belong.

 I didn’t belong at home.
 I felt different.

-For me, being able to fully embody — and be — Florence meant I either had to conform or to leave.
-At least, these are the options I felt I had at the time.
+For me, being able to fully embody—and be—Florence meant I either had to conform or leave.
+At least, these are the options I saw at the time.

 You know my choice.